sfl0r3nz05/Medium/Chaincode implementation for managing the drafting of roaming agreements/README.md

 # Chaincode implementation for managing the drafting of roaming agreements
 The following is **Part-4** of a **6-Part** series associated with the project [The Use of NLP and DLT to Enable the Digitalization of Telecom Roaming Agreements]( https://wiki.hyperledger.org/display/INTERN/Project+Plan%3A+The+Use+of+NLP+and+DLT+to+Enable+the+Digitalization+of+Telecom+Roaming+Agreements), with the main objective of transforming the **Telecom Roaming Agreement's** drafting and negotiation process into a digitalized version based on the transparency promoted by *blockchain* technology.
-The other authors of this story are Ahmad Sghaier, Noureddin Sadawi, and Mohamed Elshrif.
+Other authors who contributed to this article are: Ahmad Sghaier, Noureddin Sadawi, and Mohamed Elshrif.

-**Part 3** of the series analyzed the design of the Hyperledger Fabric Blockchain (HFB) chaincode as the main element of the project to manage on-chain all the interactions to represent the businesses processes related to the drafting and negotiation of the **Roaming Agreement**.
-In this way, the interactions through actions led to the transition between different states providing all the necessary traceability from the time an Mobile Network Operator (MNO) registers on the HFB platform until an agreement is reached between two MNOs.
+**Part 3** **ADD LINK to Part 3** of the series analyzed the design of the Hyperledger Fabric Blockchain (HFB) chaincode as the main element of the project to manage on-chain all the interactions to represent the businesses processes related to the drafting and negotiation of the **Roaming Agreement**.
+In this way, the interactions through actions led to the transition between different states providing all the necessary traceability from the time a Mobile Network Operator (MNO) registers on the HFB platform until an agreement is reached between two MNOs.
 This **Part-4** continues with the chaincode analysis, however, now from an implementation perspective.

 ## The chaincode modules
 The chaincode implementation consists of 6 modules which are described below: